 Social Care - Adult Service

-The Adults & Communities Directorate, consists of three strands, Adult Social Care, Community Development, and Public Health.
-Our aims are to continue to provide essential and highly valued services and to build capacity to enable local communities to make lasting change, improve quality of life, and prosperity.
-As a directorate we lead on developing a culture of co-operation and co production, respecting and nurturing the skills and talents of local people and enabling them to fulfil their potential.
+The Adults & Communities Directorate consists of four strands, Adult Social Care, Community Development, Public Health and Environment.
+Our aims are to continue to provide essential and highly valued services and to build capacity to enable local communities to make lasting change, improve quality of life and prosperity.
+As a directorate we lead on developing a culture of co-operation and co-production, respecting and nurturing the skills and talents of local people and enabling them to fulfil their potential.